 Are Mugshots Online Forever?

-With lower visibility in Google search results (or SERPs) and restricted ways of payment, mug shot websites seem to be losing steam.
-While online mugshots are now not as must of a money-making scheme as before, these websites are still able to profit in different ways that (i.e. advertising etc).
+With lower visibility in Google search results (or SERPs) and restricted ways of payment, mugshot sites seem to be losing steam.
+While online mugshots are now not as much of a money-making scheme as before, these websites are still able to profit in different ways (i.e., advertising, etc.)

-Though mugshots now do not rank high enough to dominate your search results, they are still creating controversy.
+Though mugshots now do not rank high enough to dominate your search results, they continue to create controversy.
 Websites like Mugshots.com, BustedNewspaper.com, and BustedMugshots.com state that reserved inmates can’t pay to have their pictures removed.

-Many mugshot websites that do not offer removal options only keep a particular arrest on their website for a maximum of 90-days before it is automatically removed.
+Many mugshot sites that do not offer removal options only keep a particular arrest on their website for a maximum of 90-days before it is automatically removed.

 That’s excellent news for folks with previous arrests.
-However, deleted photos might not extremely be gone from the web.
-Potential employers, creditors, may still find your arrest record if they check cached web content.
+However, deleted photos might not be totally erased from the web.
+Potential employers and creditors may still find your arrest record if they check cached web content.

-If you are you aiming to remove your mugshot and arrest details online but cannot figure out how.
-Don’t lose hope.
-You have options, in addition, there may be many laws working in your favor to assist throughout the process.
+If you want to remove your arrest details from a mugshot site but cannot figure out how, don’t lose hope.
+You have options!
+In addition, there may be many laws working in your favor to assist throughout the process.

-Communication with the websites may be a smart beginning, however, keep in mind that they’ll not be desirous to facilitate your removal request without proper documentation.
-When contacting them either via email or by phone remember to be polite and not aggressive they may blacklist your information from ever being removed.
+Communication with the websites may be a good beginning.
+However, keep in mind that they won’t be too keen to facilitate your removal request without proper documentation.
+When contacting them either via email or by phone, be polite and not aggressive as they may blacklist your information from ever being removed.

-Your state might have a law that requires mugshot websites to delete your arrest information upon request.
-Typically, they need to be taken down inside thirty days of being contacted with the request, or they’re going to be in violation of the law.
+Your state might have a law that requires mugshot sites to delete your arrest information upon request.
+Typically, they need to be taken down within thirty days of being contacted with the request, or they’re going to be in violation of the law.

 Georgia, as well as a few other selected states, presently have these laws.
 We expect many other, if not all, states to follow in their footsteps soon enough.

 If your state doesn’t have any mugshot removal laws, evoke one.
-Contact your state lawmakers and encourage them to create a law that will make it easier for you to manage your online name.
+Contact your state law enforcement agencies and encourage them to create a law that will make it easier for you to manage your online name.

-Hire a reputable online reputation management agency to work on your side to combat these unwarranted publications.
+Hire a reputable online reputation management agency to work on your side to combat these unwarranted publications and rebuild your image.

 Ultimately, the outlook is positive for people scuffling with online mugshots stemming from a previous arrest.

-If you’re featured on a mug shot web site, search out each choice attainable to urge them to remove your picture.
+If you are featured on a mugshot website, research each option available to you and urge them to remove your picture.
 Take action, and defend your online name.

 Learn more about how EraseMugshots.com removes mugshots on the internet.

-On average, for a complete removal solution (5-10 mugshot websites) the cost ranges from $500 – $3,500.
-All of EraseMugshots.com removal solutions are 100% guaranteed if we fail to remove your mug shot online (which we won’t) you are entitled to all of your money back.
+On average, for a complete removal solution (5-10 mugshot sites) the cost ranges from $500 – $3,500.
+All EraseMugshots.com removal solutions are 100% guaranteed.
+Shall we fail to remove your mugshot (which we won’t), you will get a full refund.

 When performing a complete removal the process generally takes about 5 days for the website to comply with our takedown notice.

-Following a successful removal of a mugshot website, we must notify Google so they can update the search results.
-The second half of the solution takes anywhere from a few hours to two weeks depending on how busy Google’s team is.
+Following a successful removal, we will notify Google so they update the search results.
+The second half of the solution takes anywhere from a few hours to two weeks, depending on how busy the search engine’s team is.